-With VAC4EU, all the necessary infrastructure is in place to carry out a pan-European monitoring of the effects of the COVID vaccines when they are rolled out in the population, helping to maintain public confidence in immunisation as an effective public health tool to control infectious disease.
-Limited funding has been made available from the EMA.
+With VAC4EU, all the necessary infrastructure was in place to carry out a pan-European monitoring of the effects of the COVID vaccines when they were rolled out in the population, helping to maintain public confidence in immunisation as an effective public health tool to control infectious disease.
+Limited funding was made available for this from the EMA.

 Achievements & News

 In the run-up to World Immunisation Week 2019, the IMI Programme Office caught up with three projects working in this important area.###

 - Vaccines are one of the most effective public health measures out, yet public distrust in immunisation programmes is limiting high vaccine uptake, resulting in outbreaks of vaccine-preventable infectious diseases that had almost disappeared.
 ADVANCE has paved the way for an open system for actively monitoring vaccine coverage, benefits and risks in Europe.
 Read more